-DANAKIL RESEARCH CAMPAIGN
+DANAKIL FIELD CAMPAIGN

 An Europlanet initiative to explore the Afar Triangle, the Dallol hydrothermal system, the Erta Ale, the dry lakes and desert environments